 - Game consoles and board games

 - Clothing that can be folded

 How to pack large boxes

-The dimensions of large boxes are usually 18″ x 18″ x 24″ and its capacity is 4.5 cubic feet.
-Gross weight limit of what it can accomodate is 65 lbs.
-There are also extra large boxes with dimensions of 24″ x 18″ x 24″.
+The dimensions of large cardboard boxes are usually 18″ x 18″ x 24″ and its capacity is 4.5 cubic feet.
+The gross weight limit of what it can accommodate is 65 lbs.
+There are also extra-large boxes with dimensions of 24″ x 18″ x 24″.
 Their capacity is usually 6 cubic feet with a gross weight limit of 65 lbs.